-The following table sets forth information with respect to the beneficial ownership of Genomic Solutions' common stock as of September 16, 2002, by:
+The following table sets forth information with respect to the beneficial ownership of Genomic Solutions' common stock as of August 15, 2002, by:

-- each person known by Genomic Solutions to own beneficially 5% or more of the Genomic Solutions common stock; - each director of Genomic Solutions; - each executive officer of Genomic Solutions named in the summary compensation table of Genomic Solutions' proxy statement for its Annual Meeting held on May 7, 2002; and - all of the directors and executive officers of Genomic Solutions as a group.
+- each person known by Genomic Solutions to own beneficially 5% or more of the Genomic Solutions common stock; - each director of Genomic Solutions; - · each executive officer of Genomic Solutions; and - all of the directors and executive officers of Genomic Solutions as a group.

 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-The percentage calculations are based on 31,257,198 shares of common stock issued and outstanding as of September 16, 2002.
-Shares of common stock subject to options that are currently exercisable or exercisable within 60 days after September 16, 2002 are deemed to be outstanding and to be beneficially owned by the person holding the options for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+The percentage calculations are based on 31,257,198 shares of common stock issued and outstanding as of August 15, 2002.
+Shares of common stock subject to options that are currently exercisable or exercisable within 60 days after August 15, 2002 are deemed to be outstanding and to be beneficially owned by the person holding the options for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise noted, each person or group identified possesses sole voting and investment power with respect to the shares indicated, subject to applicable community property laws.